ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 {: #satp-usecases-contributors}

-The authors would like to thank André Augusto of INESC-ID and Técnico Lisboa (Portugal), Zainan Victor Zhou of Namefi by D3Serve Labs, and Dr. Chunchi (Peter) Liu of Huawei Research, for reviewing this draft and suggesting (and inspiring) use cases in the areas of CBDC, stock options trading, streaming media commerce, and DNS record maintenance, which augmented the existing use cases to show more applications for the interoperability modes listed in the SATP Architecture document.
+The authors would like to thank André Augusto of INESC-ID and Técnico Lisboa (Portugal), Zainan Victor Zhou of Namefi by D3Serve Labs, and Hyojin Song of Seoul National University (South Korea) for reviewing this draft, helping us improve its quality, and inspiring use cases in the areas of CBDC and DNS record maintenance, which augmented the existing use cases to show more applications for the interoperability modes listed in the SATP Architecture document.

 --- back